YiboZh/Graphectory/README.md

 **Process-centric analysis of agentic software systems.**

-Graphectory transforms agent execution traces into structured, multi-phase process graphs that capture the problem-solving patterns of AI software engineering agents.
+Graphectory transforms agent execution traces into structured graphs that capture the problem-solving patterns of AI software engineering agents.
 By modeling agent actions as directed graphs with phase classification (localization, patching, validation), this tool enables systematic analysis of how agents approach and solve software engineering tasks.

 ---